Housing benefit overpayments

 We can only use Underlying Entitlement to reduce an overpayment.
 We cannot use it to pay you any extra benefit.
 You will then be notified of the remaining overpayment balance that you will need to pay back.

-Without sufficient evidence of income and savings, it will not be possible to assess a claim for Underlying Entitlement and your overpayment will remain recoverable.
+We need proof of income and savings.
+Without it, we can't assess a claim for Underlying Entitlement and your overpayment will stay recoverable.
 You normally need to provide evidence of your income and savings within 1 month of the overpayment being notified to you.

 Reducing benefit payments